davebulaval/gestion-configuration-resultats/README.md

 > Le code source de la présentation se situe dans le répertoire `presentation/fr`.

-# Configuration and results management with MLflow, Hydra and Poutyne
+# Configuration and Results Management with MLflow, Hydra and Poutyne

 This webinar introduces tools that facilitate good practices for configuration and results management in a "repeatable research" context in machine learning.
 These tools will help improve your work methods and productivity.